 No electoral material can be distributed by scrutineers at any time during this visit.
-The Election Manager will prepare a folder of registered how-to-vote electoral material containing one item provided by each candidate, registered political party or other person or organisation so that electors can view this material when voting.
+The Election Manager will prepare a folder of registered how-to-vote electoral material containing one item provided by each candidate, Legislative Council group, registered political party or other person or organisation so that electors can view this material when voting.
 This material will be available for inspection by electors and scrutineers at each declared facility.

-13.5 Telephone-assisted voting
+15.5 Telephone-assisted voting

-Telephone voting is available to electors who are blind or have low vision.
+At the 2023 NSW State election, telephone voting is available to eligible electors who are blind or have low vision.
 Telephone voting enables eligible electors to cast an operator-assisted telephone vote.